iot-lab/iot-lab.github.io/docs/boards/bbc-micro-bit.md

 <img src="{{ '/assets/images/docs/boards/microbit/' | relative_url}}microbit.png" style="width:50%;"/>
 </div>

-The microbit open node can reset, debug and program the ARM Cortex M0 through the embedded debugger (DapLink) connected to the gateway USB port.
+The microbit board can reset, debug and program the ARM Cortex M0 through the embedded debugger (DapLink) connected to the gateway USB port.
 This component also allows a UART connection to the M0.